Coach's Corner | Basketball Tip

 6 Ways to be a Top High School Basketball Player

 1. Be willing to work hard.
 Can you define hard work?
 For a top level high school and college coach, here is what hard work means.
 Your attitude and demeanor on the courts needs to be intense, focused, aggressive and no-nonsense.
-Your play should include taking charges, diving on the floor for lose balls, running the floor, constant "in your face" pressure on the ball when defending, strong attack moves to the hoop which are effective.
+Your play should include taking charges, diving on the floor for loose balls, running the floor, constant "in your face" pressure on the ball when defending, strong attack moves to the hoop which are effective.
 Effective=ends with a basket.

 2. Be powerful.
 Great players are not pushed around.
 They dictate the tempo, intensity, rhythm of the game.
 You decide where you want to go or not go on offense, not your opponent.
 On defense, you decide where your opponent goes.
 You disrupt his or her game.
 Learn to use your body to impose your WILL both offensively and defensively.